astefanz/config/README.md

 pacman -S archinstall
 ```

+Saved `archinstall` configuration in this repository's `archinstall/` directory.

 #### From LS video

 - Install `extra/arch-install-scripts`
 > `lsblk` to look for target disk

-> `ls /sys/firmware/efi/efivars` and if something comes out, you are in a
+> `ls /sys/firmware/efi/efivars` and if something comes out you are in a
 > UEFI system, instead of a legacy boot system.